-- any pupil who fails to attend school regularly, - when a parent notifies the School that the pupil is registered at another school, - any pupil who is absent without permission for a continuous period of 10 school days or more.
+- any child who fails to attend school regularly; - when a parent notifies the School that the child is registered at another school; - any child who is absent without permission for a continuous period of 10 school days or more.

-Children absent education It is important to recognise that children who are absent from school for be at risk of a variety of safeguarding issues, including neglect, child criminal or sexual exploitation-particularly county lines.
+Children absent from education It is important to recognise that children who are absent from school for prolonged periods or on repeat occasions, can indicate that the child could be at risk of a variety of safeguarding issues, including neglect, child criminal or sexual exploitation-particularly county lines.
 It is important that the School responds to these absences by being mindful of these risks and identifying where possible.